ESG-related Legislation and Administrative Arrangements

 -

-This link will open in a new windowEmployees’ Compensation Ordinance (Cap.
+Employees’ Compensation Ordinance (Cap.
 282)

 This Ordinance provides for the payment of compensation to employees who are injured in the course of their employment.
 It establishes a no-fault, non-contributory employee compensation system for work injuries. -

-This link will open in a new windowMinimum Wage Ordinance (Cap.
+Minimum Wage Ordinance (Cap.
 608)

 This Ordinance provides for a minimum wage at an hourly rate for certain employees.
 It establishes a Statutory Minimum Wage regime aimed at striking an appropriate balance between forestalling excessively low wages and minimising the loss of low-paid jobs while sustaining Hong Kong’s economic growth and competitiveness.